ckenst/selenium-rspec.rb/README.md

 ###About:

 These examples are for building GUI acceptance tests using Selenium WebDriver (Selenium) in Ruby using an open source BDD framework called [RSpec](http://rspec.info/).
+(Sometimes these GUI tests are called integration tests or end to end tests.)

 Many of these test ideas come from the [Elemental Selenium](http://elementalselenium.com/) tips site and elsewhere on the web as separate bits of example code.
-I'm taking the time to refactor them all into a single test suite because it presents a cleaner and more realistic view of how you might structure a similar test suite.
+Then they get refactored into a single test suite with separate page objects as it presents a cleaner and more realistic view of how you might structure a similar test suite.

 _The challenge (and fun) with any automation is always about how to reveal new and interesting information through tests in a computer aided fashion._

+##To Install:

+1. Download or clone the repo
+2. Run `bundle install` to install all of the required gems

 ###To run Locally: